swaranga/dloom/README.md

 ## Features

 - **Smart Symlink Management**: Create and manage symlinks for your dotfiles with ease
+    - **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo
 - **Conditional Linking**: Link files only when specific conditions are met (OS, distro, installed tools)
 - **Hierarchical Configuration**: Override settings at global, package, or file level
 - **Backup System**: Automatically back up existing files before replacing them